-The redevelopment of existing tourism uses for alternative non-tourism uses can result in the loss of important sites that provide employment and provide a particular type of activity/accommodation available for visitors in the National Park i.e. budget accommodation.
+The redevelopment of existing tourism uses for alternative non-tourism uses can result in the loss of important sites and impact on the range of uses or activities available for visitors in the Park.
+It can also result in demand for new tourism uses in countryside and previously undeveloped areas.
 The policy therefore seeks to retain existing tourism uses stating "proposals for a change of use from tourism to non-tourism uses will not be supported unless demonstrated that it is not possible to continue with the existing tourism use due to lack of demand and lack of an open market buyer for the business or that there is adequate alternative provision."